Behind the Geraint Thomas Cycling Trust (GTCT) there have been some influential and dedicated people who have helped set-up the Trust.

 Adrian Coles

-Darren Tudor – Welsh Cycling Head Cycling Coach
+Darren Tudor – Beicio Cymru Head Cycling Coach

 Darren has been involved with two wheels since a very young age and ever since cycling has played a huge part in his life.
 Entering the sport through the club structure in Wales and then into competition, he’s understood first-hand the challenges faced by families due to his own family’s financial circumstances making it very hard for his parents to support his cycling ambitions.
 After many years of racing, Darren was then lucky enough to make it the profession and after 20 years he has seen the sport from a different angle and the various hurdles people must overcome to participate in cycling.

-Caroline Spanton – Welsh Cycling Chief Executive Officer
+Caroline Spanton – Beicio Cymru Chief Executive Officer

 Christine Gibbons

 Christine has worked in the NHS for 37 years as a clinician and a board executive.
-Eight years ago she took up trustees positions in charities supporting mass participation including leisure Trusts, ParkRun global, Cycling UK and Accesssport.
-She is also a Council member of Bath University.
+Ten years ago she took up trustee positions in charities supporting mass participation including leisure Trusts, Active Sussex, parkrun and Cycling UK.
+In 2022 she was awarded a Masters (with distinction) in Global Public Health.
 She spends her spare time training in the three disciplines of triathlon.

 Rhodri Lewis